*Updated November 24th, 2025

 Average cost: $470 to $1,710 for a 151 sq. ft. kitchen

-The kitchen typically requires the most extensive electrical work in a home due to:
+The kitchen often has the most complex electrical needs due to:

-- Higher amperage requirements for appliances like refrigerators, dishwashers, and ranges
+• Higher amperage requirements for refrigerators, dishwashers, and ranges

 Bathroom